top of page

 ENTRY TO THE COURSE WILL BE REFUSED

-if a participant arrives 15 minutes after the scheduled starting time.
+if participants arrive 15 minutes after the scheduled starting time.

 LLN (Language, Literacy and Numeracy)